clarkwinkelmann/flarum-mithril2html/README.md

 ## Known issues

 At the moment, passing an actor will authenticate the base request and preloaded `apiDocument`, but not any additional API request the component will make after page load.

+If you render a page with user-generated content and an XSS is possible, the attacker might be able to read any API GET endpoint as administrator by first stealing the mithril2html internal token and then using that token to preload arbitrary GET endpoints.

 ## Tests